Youth Basketball Offense Basics

 Hopefully you get the bigger picture and see that there’s more to a basketball offense than just shooting the ball.
 A good offensive player must be able to shoot, pass, dribble, catch, rebound, use the triple threat position, use pass fakes, move off the dribble, screen, and have good hand quickness and footwork skills (understand the importance of youth basketball offense basics).
 As long as you work hard and do the drills correctly, you will improve.
 You must understand that it will take a lot of hard work over a long period of time to develop these skills – and there’s no other way to make the process go faster.
 Most drills are not much fun for players, but that’s the reality of hard work and dedication.
 Coaches should make every attempt to add a little fun and excitement to a drill – the more the players like the drill, the harder they will work at it.
 Once all the hard work is over, the skills that are gained are well worth the commitment.

 Want more information on Basketball Offense?
-Try our publications…
+Try our new download publications…